Deep Reinforcement Learning Attention Selection for Person Re-Identification: Re-ID Attention Selection by Reinforcement Learning

-The {I}dentity Irrelevant Pixel Removal Learning ({IIPRL}) model has two sub-networks: {\bf (I)} A multi-class {\em discrimination network} $\mathcal{D}$ by deep learning from a training set of auto-detected person bounding boxes (Fig. \ref{Fig:architecture}(a)).
-This part is flexible with many options from existing deep identity alignment networks and beyond \cite{ding2015deep,wangjoint,xiao2016learning,wang2016highly}. {\bf (II)} An identity alignment {\em refinement network} $\mathcal{A}$ by learning recursively a better sub-region with its deep feature representation from $\mathcal{D}$ that can maximise identity-matching given identity alignment label constraints (Fig. \ref{Fig:architecture}(b)).
+The {I}dentity {D}iscriminativ{E} {A}ttention reinforcement {L}earning ({IDEAL}) model has two sub-networks: {\bf (I)} A multi-class {\em discrimination network} $\mathcal{D}$ by deep learning from a training set of auto-detected person bounding boxes (Fig. \ref{Fig:architecture}(a)).
+This part is flexible with many options from existing deep re-id networks and beyond \cite{ding2015deep,wangjoint,xiao2016learning,wang2016highly}. {\bf (II)} A re-identification {\em attention network} $\mathcal{A}$ by reinforcement learning recursively a salient sub-region with its deep feature representation from $\mathcal{D}$ that can maximise identity-matching given re-id label constraints (Fig. \ref{Fig:architecture}(b)).
+Next, we formulate the attention network by reinforcement learning and how this attention network cooperates with the multi-class discrimination network.